International Code Council: Existing structures

 Existing buildings are not exempt from new requirements, with the IBC publishing a Building Code for existing buildings.
 Existing Building Codes are intended to provide alternative approaches to repair, alteration, and additions to existing buildings.
 At minimum, this ensures that any new construction maintains the current level of compliance or are improved to meet basic safety levels.

 Although such remedial enactments address existing conditions, they do not violate the United States Constitution's ban on the adoption of ex post facto law, as they do not criminalize or seek to punish past conduct.
 Such requirements merely prohibit the maintenance or continuance of conditions that would prove injurious to a member of the public or the broader public interest.

-Many jurisdictions have found the application of new requirements to old, particularly historic buildings, challenging.
+Multiple jurisdictions have found the application of new requirements to old, particularly historic buildings, challenging.
 New Jersey, for example, has adopted specific state amendments (see New Jersey's Rehabilitation Subcode) to provide a means of code compliance to existing structures without forcing the owner to comply with rigid requirements of the currently adopted Building Codes where it may be technically infeasible to do so.
 California has also enacted a specific historic building code (see 2001 California Historic Building Code).
 Other states require compliance with building and fire codes, subject to reservations, limitations, or jurisdictional discretion to protect historic building stock as a condition of nominating or listing a building for preservation or landmark status, especially where such status attracts tax credits, investment of public money, or other incentives.

 The listing of a building on the National Register of Historic Places does not exempt it from compliance with state or local building code requirements.